No passwords, no registration, no paywalls, no popups, no AI

 September 6, 2018

 A. Hello Lee.
-If you are saying that the parts are free of dust until your customer starts engraving them, then the engraving process generates dust, it sounds like what one would expect.
-The anodized surface is not metallic aluminum, but is a ceramic comprised of aluminum oxide and hydroxides.
-Depending on the engraving or machining methods, it may come off as a powder or grit rather than adhering to the aluminum 'chips'.
+If you're saying that the parts are free of dust until your customer starts engraving them, and the engraving process generates dust, it sounds like what one would expect.
+The anodized surface is not metallic aluminum, but a brittle ceramic of aluminum oxide and hydroxides.
+Depending on the engraving or machining methods, it may come off as a powder or grit rather than adhering.

 Regards,